-The following is my essay that I wrote as a writing assignment of an English school AEON.
+The following essay is what I wrote as a writing assignment of an English school AEON.
 The title this time is “Food Safety” and I described three notorious incidents in Japan.

 Topic Food safety